Bayesian Solution Uncertainty Quantification for Differential Equations: Discussion

+\begin{acknowledgement} We would like to thank Tan Bui, Simon Byrne, Mike Dowd, Des Higham, Richard Lockhart, Youssef Marzouk, Giovanni Petris, Daniel Simpson, John Skilling, Andrew Stuart, Haoxuan Zhou, Wen Zhou, and anonymous referees for their invaluable comments and suggestions.
 We would also like to acknowledge the funding agencies that have supported this research.
-Natural Sciences and Engineering Research Council of Canada supported O.A.
-Chkrebtii (2010:389148) and D. A. Campbell (RGPIN04040-2014).
-M.A.
-Girolami is supported by the UK Engineering and Physical Sciences Council (EPSRC) via the Established Career Research Fellowship EP/J016934/1 and the Programme Grant Enabling Quantification of Uncertainty for Large-Scale Inverse Problems, EP/K034154/1, \url{http://www.warwick.ac.uk/equip}.
-He also gratefully acknowledges support from a Royal Society Wolfson Research Merit Award.
+Natural Sciences and Engineering Research Council of Canada supported O.~A. Chkrebtii (2010:389148) and D. A. Campbell (RGPIN04040-2014).
 B. Calderhead gratefully acknowledges his previous Research Fellowship through the 2020 Science programme, funded by EPSRC grant number EP/I017909/1 and supported by Microsoft Research, as well as support in part by EPSRC Mathematics Platform grant EP/I019111/1.
+M.~A. Girolami is supported by the UK Engineering and Physical Sciences Council (EPSRC) via the Established Career Research Fellowship EP/J016934/1 and the Programme Grant Enabling Quantification of Uncertainty for Large-Scale Inverse Problems, EP/K034154/1, \url{http://www.warwick.ac.uk/equip}.
+He also gratefully acknowledges support from a Royal Society Wolfson Research Merit Award. \end{acknowledgement}